-These principles clearly illustrate the village’s Christian character and Tomlinson’s vision for the future of First Nations people in Canada.
-He wanted them to “advance in the ways of civilization,” or, in other words, to become more like European settlers.
-Though Tomlinson may have believed this would benefit his Gitxsan neighbours, it still demonstrates a level of condescension towards indigenous ways of life.
+These principles clearly illustrate the village’s Christian character and Tomlinson’s vision for the future of First Nations people in northern BC.
+He wanted them to “advance in the ways of civilization,” to change their hygiene and housing practices in ways that would help prevent disease but consequently made them more like European settlers.

-Unlike previous generations of explorers and colonists, Victorian-era Britons like Tomlinson believed in improving the people they ruled over.
+Tomlinson came to Canada at the height of the Victorian era.
+Unlike previous generations of explorers and colonists, Victorian-era Britons believed in improving the people they ruled over.
 This approach was based on the belief that indigenous people around the world were inferior to their English rulers.
 The Victorians introduced agriculture, Christianity, and English models of government and law — with little regard for the traditional institutions and livelihoods they destroyed in the process — in order to ‘civilize’ their colonies’ native inhabitants.

-Though Tomlinson advocated for First Nations land rights, he did so through the lens of Victorian colonialism.
-And, like many missionaries and colonial administrators, he probably believed that he was acting in the best interests of the First Nations people he encountered.
-Meanskinisht offered an alternative to living on a reserve and provided education outside of residential schools.
+Many missionaries and colonial administrators in the nineteenth century probably believed that they were acting in the best interests of the First Nations people they encountered.
+Meanskinisht offered an alternative to living on a reserve and education outside of residential schools.
 However, it’s impossible to say whether the original Gitxsan settlers would have embraced Tomlinson’s project had they not been so marginalized to begin with.

 Tomlinson wanted his village to be self-sufficient and democratic.
 He built a sawmill that was to be the village’s main source of income for decades.
 He and the other settlers built log houses and a log church that doubled as a school house.
 Tomlinson believed that children should be educated within their communities, not removed to residential schools, representing another break from federal policy.
-He taught all the Gitxsan settlers and their children to read and write in English as they did not have a written language.
+He taught all the Gitxsan settlers and their children to read and write in English, but gave church services in Gitxsanimaax, the Gitxsan language.
 The residents fished, hunted and grew vegetables to survive.
 They also raised chickens and other livestock, allowing them to live at Meanskinisht year round.

 Meanskinisht was a family affair.
-The Tomlinson children grew up around the Gitxsan people, and Robert Jr. learned to speak their language before he spoke English.
-Tomlinson’s daughters Annie and Nellie taught in the village school while Robert Jr. ran the sawmill.
+The Tomlinson children grew up around the Nisga’a, Tsimshian and Gitxsan people, and spoke Gitsanimaax before they learned English.
+Tomlinson’s daughters Alice and Annie taught in the village school while Robert Jr. ran the sawmill.

-Meanskinisht flourished.
-The population grew to over 80 people and the village was nicknamed “Holy City” because of Tomlinson’s strict rules.
-Drinking, gambling and tobacco were prohibited, and the entire village shut down on Sundays to observe the sabbath.
+The village flourished.
+The population grew to over 80 people and Meanskinisht was nicknamed “Holy City” because of Tomlinson and the village council’s strict rules.
+Drinking, gambling and tobacco were prohibited, and the entire village shut down on Sundays to observe the Sabbath.
 If the mail arrived by boat on a Sunday, it was left on the shore to be collected the following morning.

 In 1907 a second church was built to accommodate the village’s growing population.
 The new church was made from lumber from the Meanskinisht sawmill and donated labour.
-The only items the community purchased were stained glass windows and a church bell — which, after being displayed at Heritage Park for several years, was recently returned to the Meanskinisht Village Historical Museum.
+The bell from the original log church was recently returned to the Meanskinisht Village Historical Museum after being displayed at Heritage Park for several years.

 The village was governed by an elected council of elders.
 In 1908 Tomlinson left the council and his youngest son Richard in charge of the community while he, Alice and Robert Jr. left to visit Duncan in Metlakatla, Alaska.
 They stayed until 1912 when Tomlinson and Duncan had a falling out, and the family returned to Meanskinisht.